Vikrant2691/blockchainDemo/README.md

     "amount":"0.05"
     }

-if the balance of target account is greated than 1000, then 1 token will be transfered.
+If the balance of target account is greated than 1000, then 1 token will be transfered.
 Otherwise 1000 token will be transfered
 ```

 ## Smart Contract creation: